codlam26/StackOverFlowClone/README.md

 Email: user3@gmail.com
 Password: password123

-#You can look at the user stats on the client to see their reputations and other information and I made the Admin delete or edit anything
+#You can look at the user stats on the client to see their reputations and other information

 ```
 ## Team Member 1 Contribution